NicholasPerell/Artemis/README.md

 ## What's Currently Here

 This branch is currently working towards **Version 0.2**!
-It's currently much less user friendly than hoped, but currently in this repository you can find a Unity Project that includes:
+In this repository you can find a Unity Project that includes:

 - The base code for Artemis's...
   - <ins>Arrows</ins> for each deliverable narrative beat, with ID's, priority values, and what criteria need to be met.